pavbox/webpack-configs-collection/README.md

 # webpack-configs-collection

-This repository contains all my webpacks configs: basic build, advanced, angular, react, gulp, etc.
+This repository contains all my webpack's configs: basic build, advanced, angular, react, gulp, etc.
+The repository uses for my interests and can't be updated faster.
+I add newly preset by my intention or demand.

 ### Description folders